Civil Service Recruitment Principles

-You can read our most recent Equality and Diversity Information Statement here.
+You can read our most recent Equality and Diversity Information Statement and our Equality and Diversity data here.

 Anonymised recruitment refers to the removal of the candidate’s name and other personal information such as address and university attended from the candidate’s application prior to shortlisting and interview.

 Find out more about this initiative in the Civil Service to support more diverse outcomes to recruitment across Government.

 If you feel your application has not been treated in accordance with the recruitment principles and you wish to make a complaint, you should, in the first instance, write to:

 National Savings and Investments

 Or email us at: email@example.com

 If you are not satisfied with the response you receive from NS&I, you can contact the Office of the Civil Service Commissioners.